 Fiction, all day er’ry day.
 Real life is in my face enough.

 I love browsing a book store, but nothing beats the excessive shopping I can do online with a gift card and ebooks that are on sale.
 Sometimes I feel like those crazy women on Extreme Couponers.
-You know they’re getting high off of those deals.
+You just know they’re getting high off of those deals.
 I get the same rush of happy chemicals to my brain from online shopping.

 Trilogy.
 A standalone has to be pretty special to win me over.
-I am all about getting to know a character and a setting over a couple of books, really allowing that world to become real and to be taken on a journey.
-Trilogies are really the perfect manifestation of “beginning, middle, and end.”
+I’m all about getting to know a character and a setting over a couple of books, really allowing that world to become real and to be taken on a journey.
+Trilogies are the perfect manifestation of “beginning, middle, and end.”

 That’s what she said!

 Buttttttt seriously.
 I don’t have the luxury in my life for 1000 page books, but I also need more time with characters and emotions than a short & sweet novel can provide.
-There’s got to be something in the middle. …And queue everyone getting The Wallflowers stuck in their head.
+There’s got to be something in the middle.
+Anddddd queue The Wallflowers getting stuck in their head.

 Cozy, cozy, cozy.
 I’ve tried reading in the sun and it seems to me that it is something only useful for the aesthetic element of being a girl who reads on the beach, or something.
 I mean, just in general I’m opposed to the sun.
 I am a pasty, indoor queen and proud.

 Are these two things synonymous with reading?
 Because one, I don’t drink coffee.
 And two, I don’t like hot drinks.
-Give me wine or….weed (that’s not a beverage)…with a good book, any day.
+Give me wine or weed (that’s not a beverage, Krystin,) with a good book any day.
 Or even a bad book.
-Wine has a tendency to make them better.
+Weed has a tendency to make bad books more fun to read.